mdfleming3/mdfleming3.github.io/_drafts/2020-08-05-eli5-guide-search-engine-optimization-seo.md

 Every SEO guide will recommend writing good content as the #1 priority for a website.
 I agree.
 But what exactly makes "good" SEO content?
 At its core, this is writing content that users want to keep reading.
 That should be your goal first.

 After that, you should consider keyword planning.
 Keyword planning involves using a tool like [Google Keyword Planner](https://ads.google.com/home/tools/keyword-planner/ "Google Keyword Planner") to identify keywords and keyword phrases with high traffic and low competition.
-By appropriately incorporating such keywords into your page, users can discover better content and your website can earn a high position.
+By appropriately incorporating such keywords into your page, users can discover better content and your website can earn a higher position.

 * **Writing quality:** Employ proper grammar, punctuation, etc. Also, apply good style that can be understood by as many audiences as possible.
 * **Ideal Article Length:** Recommendations vary on this, but the sweet spot tends to be 500-2,000 words.